Home

 CALLISTO Antenna Installation

 The permanent antenna system installation was placed in service on 3 June 2011.
-It consists of a Create Design CLP5130-1N log periodic antenna, low noise amplifier (or preamplifier) and Yaesu G-800SA rotator.
-As with the previous installation, the rotator controller was modified for remote operation with an Easy Rotor Control from Engineering Office de Alba E. Schmidt.
+It consists of a Creative Design CLP5130-1N log periodic antenna, low noise amplifier (or preamplifier) and Yaesu G-800SA rotator.

 Click here for a Transmission Budget Worksheet of the CALLISTO antenna and transmission line installation.

 Rotator Controller: Modified controllers for Yaesu G-800SA (top) and G-450A (bottom).
-The G-800SA is used with e-CALLISTO.
-Modification include installation of Easy Rotor Controller circuit board inside the controller enclosures.
+The G-800SA is used with e-CALLISTO and the G-450A is used with an HF log periodic antenna.
+Modifications include installation of an Easy Rotor Control circuit board from Engineering Office de Alba E. Schmidt and a 12 Vdc power supply inside each controller enclosure to allow remote control through the observatory LAN.

 Interim Antenna System:

-The CALLISTO Receiver originally was placed in interim service on 12 February 2011 and removed from service 3 June 2011.
-It used a KMA Antennas KMA144-500 log periodic antenna located on the north roof of the observatory.
-This was an interim installation.
+The CALLISTO Receiver and associated antenna originally were placed in interim service on 12 February 2011.
+The receiver was then relocated and the antenna system revised on 3 June 2011.
+The interim antenna system shown below used a KMA Antennas KMA144-500 log periodic antenna located on the north roof of the observatory.
 The antenna, which has an advertised bandwidth of 144 ~ 500 MHz, used a Yaesu G-450A rotator and modified controller for remote operation over the local area network.
-The motor running capacitor in the rotator body failed after a few months, and a new antenna system was installed at the south end of the roof.
-A picture of the interim installation is shown below.
+The motor running capacitor in the rotator body and one of the motor windings failed after a few months, and a new antenna system was installed at the south end of the roof.